Old Trafford Cricket Ground: Post-Second World War

 In 1981 Ian Botham hit 118, including six sixes (the second greatest number in an Ashes innings), which he has called "one of the three innings I would like to tell my grandchildren about".
 England went on to win the Ashes after being lampooned in the national media for such poor performances.

 In 1990, Sachin Tendulkar scored his first Test hundred at the age of 17—becoming the second-youngest centurion—to help India draw.
 In 1993, Shane Warne bowled the "Ball of the Century" to Mike Gatting at the ground.
 In the same game, Graham Gooch was out handling the ball for 133—only the sixth out of nine times this has ever happened.
 In 1995, Dominic Cork took a hat-trick for England against the West Indies.
 In 2000, both Mike Atherton and Alec Stewart played their hundredth Tests, against the West Indies.
 In the Third Test of the 2005 Ashes series the match ended in a nailbiting draw, with 10,000 fans shut out of the ground on the final day as tickets were sold out.
 England went on to win the series regaining the Ashes for the first time since 1986/87.
 In 2020 the ground was used as one of two biosecure venues, alongside the Ageas Bowl, for the tours involving West Indies and Pakistan which were regulated due to the COVID-19 pandemic.

+Of the ten West Indies cricketers who have taken five-wicket hauls on Test debut, three of them – Alf Valentine, John Shepherd, and Daren Sammy – did so at Old Trafford.